LimoWanKenobi/LimoResume/resume.md

 __[Digipro S.A.](http://www.digipro.com.mx/)__
 _México City, México_
 _03/2008 – 11/2009_
-_Technologies: c#, vb.net, asp.net, webservices, sql-server, jquery, ajax, oracle11g, image-compression_
+_Technologies: c#, vb.net, asp.net, web services, sql-server, jquery, ajax, oracle11g, image-compression_

-In Digipro I worked developing applications for digitalization, storage and retrieval of paper documents.
+In Digipro I worked developing applications for digitization, storage and retrieval of paper documents.
 The main application can be customized to the document types, workflow and brand of the different clients.

 * Designed and developed the document visualization web control for digitalized document images stored in an encrypted repository.
 This control has to prevent (as much as possible) creating copies of the documents as they contain sensitive information.
-Images of different sizes where created on the fly to be able to zoom and pan without aliasing.
+Images of different sizes were created on the fly to be able to zoom and pan without aliasing.
 * Developed a tool to provision new instances of the main application reducing the configuration time of a project (document types and workflow) from 4 days to 4 hours.
 * Analyzed the business requirements of two clients to define the document types, workflow and customization required.
 * Lead the development of custom features, provision and deployment on premises for two clients.